k2view-academy/K2View-Academy/articles/06_LU_tables/07_reconciliation.md

-Once you are done with handling a table, either if you made a decision at the tables entries and took action or not, you can close it by either:
+Once done with handling a table, either if you made a decision at the tables entries and took action or not, you can close it by either:

 * *Clicking on OK*: the opened table considered as handled and your changes are preserved.
 In addition:
   * The table heading color becomes back to its "natural" bleu color